 Hailing a cab or calling a rideshare might be easier than walking to your destination or trying to navigate the subway system.
 But during rush hour, it will likely take you much longer to cross the city in a car than it would via public transportation.

-Despite having different rules of the road, the escalator rules are the same from London to New York: stand on the right, walk on the left.
-This allows people who are in a hurry to climb the escalator quickly, while those who need a rest can ride up on the right.
+Despite having different rules of the road, the escalator rules are the same from London to New York: stand on one side, walk on the other.
+This allows people who are in a hurry to climb the escalator quickly, while those who need a rest can ride up (usually on the right-hand side).
 Recently, some cities like Hong Kong and London have tried to convince riders to stand on both sides of the escalators based on the theory that it actually moves people more quickly, but these campaigns have been largely unsuccessful.

 Walking is by far the best way to explore a large city.
 You’ll get to stroll through new neighborhoods and discover gems you won’t find in any guidebook.
 So don’t let your wanders be cut short by foot pain.
 Make sure you pack shoes that you can walk for multiple miles in—and don’t worry, there are plenty of stylish options out there that won’t mark you as a tourist.

 Pushing Your Way Onto Public Transportation

 People can’t get off the train or bus if you’re pushing your way on before they have a chance to exit.
 Be polite and stand to the side of the door until everyone who needs to exit can get off before you get on.

 Feeding the Pigeons